spapaseit/collaborative-doc-editor/README.md

 ### Formatting text

-In order to add formatting, select the text you want formatted and a bubble will appear wit the available formatting options.
+In order to add formatting, select the text you want formatted and a bubble will appear with the available formatting options.

 ## Packages used